Skip to content

 (Optional) Configure backends

-To use dstack with cloud providers, configure backends.
+To use dstack with cloud providers, configure backends via the ~/.dstack/server/config.yml file.

-For using dstack with on-prem servers, create SSH fleets instead.
+For using dstack with on-prem servers, create SSH fleets once the server is up.

 Start the server

-The server can run on your laptop, a dedicated server, a private cloud VPC, or any location with access to your cloud or on-prem clusters.
+The server can run on your laptop or any environment with access to the cloud and on-prem clusters you plan to use.

 The server can be set up via pip on Linux, macOS, and Windows (via WSL 2).
 It requires Git and OpenSSH.